7 Breastfeeding Positions & How to Try Them

 3. Cross-cradle hold breastfeeding position

-The cross-cradle hold is a variation on the classic cradle hold breastfeeding position, which may provide more support for your baby as they feed.
+The cross-cradle hold is a variation of the classic cradle hold breastfeeding position, which may provide even more support for your baby as they feed.

-So, your hand supports your baby’s head as they lie, and you can use your other hand to support your breast.
+• As your hand supports your baby’s head as they lie, you can use your other hand to support your breast

 4. Football hold breastfeeding position

-With the football hold nursing position (AKA the “underarm” or “clutch” hold), you are sitting up with your baby lying along your forearm and tucked down by your side, probably supported by a cushion.
+Sit up with your baby lying along your forearm and tucked down by your side supported by a cushion.

 And if you’ve been wondering how to breastfeed twins, here’s your answer.